SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 del = branch -D  # delete a branch
 ```

-These allow you to create a new branch by typing `git nb <branch-name>` or to delete one by typing `git del <branch-name>`.
+These allow you to create a new branch by typing `git nb <branch-name>` (`git chekcout -b <branch-name>` never felt natural to me) or to delete one by typing `git del <branch-name>`.

-## Enhanced shortcuts
+## Enhanced Shortcuts

 I personally find some default behaviors of git quite annoying.
-For instance, the fact that you need to set the name of the remote branch whereas I find it quite rare to have a situation where this name is different from your local branch.
+For instance, the fact that you need to set the name of the remote branch when you first push it, whereas I think I never came across the situation where I wanter this name to be different from the one of the local branch.

 To solve this I use an alias, `git p`, that pushes the branch while setting the upstream branch with the same name.